 The Final Leg is the culmination of all the Torch Run legs throughout the state.
-The Final Leg is a run of approximately 2.5 miles from the Shoppes at College Hills to Redbird Arena where we will host a BBQ with the USA Games athletes.
-After the reception, the Final Leg carries the torch into a packed Hancock Stadium and passes the torch to a Special Olympics Illinois athlete, who then lights the cauldron to officially open the games.
+The Final Leg is a run of approximately 2.5 miles from the Shoppes at College Hills to Horton Fieldhouse where a BBQ will be hosted for all runners, courtesy of Outback Steakhouse.
+Afterward, the Final Leg carries the torch into a packed Hancock Stadium and passes the torch to a Special Olympics Illinois athlete, who then lights the cauldron to officially open the games.
 All TR runners and volunteers, no matter when and where their respective leg was held, are encouraged to join the Final Leg to celebrate the culminating event of the Torch Run!

 LETR Hotel Block